How Can I Pass on the Family Business to One Child and Still Be Fair?

 The strengths, skills and persistence that build a successful business are also skills that help prepare that business for a successful transition to the next generation.
 Unfortunately, many business owners do not see the importance of using those same skills to prepare for the transition.
 They assume the process, and the result they want, will occur even if they do not specifically work for it.

-Just like running a business, obtaining the result you want requires applying the appropriate strategy.
-This means the proper strategy should address: 1) which children will continue on with the business (and in what capacity), 2) how the parent’s assets (including those which are not part of the business) are to be distributed, and 3) how these goals can be meshed to create successful results
+Just like running a business, obtaining the desired result requires applying the appropriate strategy.
+This strategy should address: 1) which children will continue with the business (and in what capacity), 2) how the parents’ assets (including those that are not part of the business) are to be distributed, and 3) how these goals can be meshed to create successful results

 Understandably, many family business owners see this as an “either/or” conundrum.
 They can ensure the farm continues, but only by depriving the other children.
 Conversely, they can ensure each child receives an equal share, but only by selling off the assets.
 They fear anything in between will force children with completely different interests and motives to work together.